The new series of The Crystal Maze is back on TV again tonight - but how can you enter The Crystal Maze yourself?

 The ultimate team challenge, in which you and your friends face challenges testing your skill, mental and physical ability across four adventure time zones: Aztec, Industrial, Futuristic and Medieval.

 For each challenge completed your team will earn a Crystal.
 The more Crystals you earn, the more time you’ll get in the final challenge – The Crystal Dome!

 Or you can just watch others from the comfort of your couch.

-Star of the IT Crowd Richard Ayoade fronts a new series of the classic gameshow on Channel 4 on Sunday at 8PM.
+Star of the IT Crowd Richard Ayoade fronts a new series of the classic gameshow which is back tonight on Channel 4 on Sunday at 8PM.

 The upcoming batch of programmes feature seven more teams of everyday adventurers hoping to “crack the crystal”, including a posse of midwives, a group who met on jury service, a team who became friends at deaf school and an AC/DC tribute band from Newcastle.